Sam Browne belt: United States

-Police use
+Police

 The Sam Browne belt is largely obsolete (except in dress uniforms) in police and security use due to risk of strangulation by potential opponents.
 It has sometimes been referred to as a Suicide Belt by personnel.
 It had enjoyed some popularity with civilian police agencies worldwide and was probably most widely worn in this context during the 1940s and 1950s.
 This use has gradually faded out due to field safety concerns.

 Despite these safety concerns New Jersey State Police Troopers always wear their sidearm on a full Sam Browne belt.
-The full Sam Browne belt was adopted by for New Jersey State Police use by New Jersey State Police Col. Norman Schwarzkopf Sr., as the belt gave the wearer a proper "brace" (known by General of the Armies John Pershing as the "West Point Brace)".
+The full Sam Browne belt was adopted for use by New Jersey State Police Col. Norman Schwarzkopf Sr., as the belt gave the wearer a proper "brace" (known by General of the Armies John Pershing as the "West Point Brace)".

 It is part of the ceremonial dress uniform of many agencies, most notably the Red Serge worn by the Royal Canadian Mounted Police.
 RCMP NCOs and other ranks wear a thin cross-belt over the left shoulder to support the pistol worn on the right side.
 Non-commissioned members who are left-handed wear the same cross strap over the right shoulder to support the pistol worn on the left side.
 RCMP commissioned officers wear a wider cross strap over the right shoulder due to the need to support a sword when wearing the red serge ceremonial uniform.
 This difference of wearing different cross straps over different shoulders for commissioned and non-commissioned members is maintained when wearing the stripped Sam Browne belt (no pistol or sword).

-Civilian use
+Civilian

 During the interwar period, the belt became fashionable among some American and European women.
 Eleanor Roosevelt, the first lady of the United States at the time, openly spoke out against the practice.
 In the United States, the belts also became a symbol of civilian authority by "everybody from bus drivers to volunteer schoolboy traffic cops".
 The belt's use by American junior safety patrol members is archetypal.
-The belts are a popular safety device among cyclists for increasing their visibility, and a bright orange version is often worn by school crossing guards in junior safety patrols.
+High visibility, Sam Browne-style belts are a popular safety device among cyclists for increasing their visibility, and a bright orange version is often worn by school crossing guards in junior safety patrols.
 The Sam Browne belt has been proposed as a solution to occupational safety and health concerns about injury due to the weight of equipment on police officers' belts.
 However, others have expressed concern that the vertical design of the belt could enable others to gain physical control of law enforcement officers in an altercation.

-In popular culture

-Since the 1970s, the use of Sam Browne Belts has increased in popularity within the BDSM Leather subculture.